We are your Digital Ally™

 Stanislav MiklikApril 22, 2026

 You have probably heard about the recent Vercel security incident.
-Several (non-sensitive) environment variables containing probably also multiple API keys of Vercel's customers were compromised.
+Several (non-sensitive) environment variables, which probably also contained multiple API keys of Vercel's customers, were compromised.

 What happened?

-Vercel employee granted "Allow All" OAuth permissions to a third-party enterprise AI tool (Context.ai) within their Google Workspace.
+A Vercel employee granted "Allow All" OAuth permissions to a third-party enterprise AI tool (Context.ai) within their Google Workspace.
 The attack started within Context.ai and allowed attackers to take over the employee's Google Workspace account and get into Vercel's internal systems.

 Least privilege principle

-Agents can hallucinate, agents are prone to prompt injection.
+Agents can hallucinate, and agents are prone to prompt injection.
 LLMs are a perfect solution to process unstructured (textual) data.
 Talk to users or just read your emails.
-However such input data are hard to sanitize or check, and suddenly your personal agent (or your company chatbot) reads malicious instructions and can start reading your Google Drive and leaking sensitive files to the internet.
+However, such input data are hard to sanitize or check, and suddenly your personal agent (or your company chatbot) reads malicious instructions and can start reading your Google Drive and leaking sensitive files to the internet.

 Plan agent capabilities